Margaret Home, Countess of Moray: A Happy Husband

+Property and family legacies

-In 1652 she made over lands in Moray from her dowry or terce to her husband, so that he could sell them to meet their debts.
+In 1652, Margaret Home made over lands in Moray from her dowry or terce to her husband, so that he could sell them to meet their debts.
+He died in 1653.
 The Countess lived as a widow till 1683, she maintained Moray House in Edinburgh and its gardens, and planted woods at Donibristle.
 The writer Thomas Kirk saw the Mercury fountain in 1677.
-After her death, her factor, the lawyer Hugh Paterson, found a fortune in gold hidden in a cupboard at the Canongate.
-Paterson built Bannockburn House for himself near Stirling.
+Like many Scottish widows, Margaret retained considerable wealth in her own name.
+After her death, the family lawyers Hugh Paterson and his son, worked with one of her grandsons, Charles Stuart, later Earl of Moray, to make inventories, and found a fortune in silver plate hidden in a cupboard at the Canongate.
+Hugh Paterson, the elder, was the builder of Bannockburn House near Stirling.

-In 1677 and 1679 there were portraits of "Lord Doune" in "Her Grace's Bed Chamber" at Ham House, possibly of this Lord Moray before 1638 as "Lord Doune" or his nephew, James, also Lord Doune, who married Katherine Tollemache in December 1677.
-A portrait of Katherine, Lady Doune at Ham was the work of Lodewijk van der Helst.
-Ham belonged to Lady Moray's brother-in-law, John Maitland, 1st Duke of Lauderdale, whose first wife was her sister Anne Home.